State Assigned Student Identifier (SASID)

 Single Student Registration (SSR)

-The Single Student Registration System (SSR) provides school districts with instant access to the ESE student database.
-This application can be accessed from gateway.edu.state.ma.us and is primarily used for individual SASID look ups and SASID assignments.
+The Single Student Registration System (SSR) provides school districts with instant access to the DESE student directory database.
+This application can be accessed from gateway.edu.state.ma.us and is used for SASID look-ups, SASID assignments, and demographics updates on an individual basis.
 In order to access this application, the user must be set up as an SSR user in Directory Administration.
-This application allows the district user to lookup a student's SASID, verify a present SASID and assign SASID numbers to students within a district.
+This application allows the district user to lookup a student's SASID, update a student's demographics in the state directory, and assign SASID numbers to students.

 Multiple Student Registration (MSR)

 The Multiple Student Registration System (MSR) provides school districts the ability to assign SASID numbers to 5 or more students in one session via a .csv or .txt file.
 The file must include the standard header and format (see MSR Header document below).
 The MSR application can be accessed from gateway.edu.state.ma.us.
 In order to access this application the user must be set up as an MSR user in Directory Administration.